 Look at the plotted route and re-order as needed to find the best route for you.
 You can drag and drop destination points and pay attention to the ETA.
 Click on the three dots in the top right corner to select Edit Stops.

-How Logistia Route Planner app can help planning multi-stop routes?
+How Logistia Route Planner app can help you plan multi-stop routes?

 Logistia Route Planner is the solution for all your multi-stop routes.
 In fact, you can still use Google Maps to navigate to the addresses while getting all the benefits Google Maps lacks.
 Here’s how it works.